yakirnagar/wikipedia-search-test/README.md

 ## ▶️ How to Run
 1. Clone this repo
-2. Run 'mvn test' or run via JUnit in Eclipse
+2. Run `mvn test` or run via JUnit in Eclipse